Key Inner Space Center Staff involved in this project are:

 The Northwest Passage Project (NPP) is a National Science Foundation (NSF) funded project that centers on a research expedition into the Arctic’s Northwest Passage, which will engage intergenerational cohorts of high school, undergraduate, and graduate students in hands-on research exploring the changing Canadian Arctic Archipelago.
 During this innovative expedition, diverse audiences will be engaged through real time interactions from sea, an ultra-high definition 2-hour documentary, and related community events.
 Traveling into the Northwest Passage of the Canadian Arctic will provide a visually stunning and historically poignant platform from which diverse audiences will experience a dramatically changing Arctic.

-Northwest Passage Project is a collaborative effort between the University of Rhode Island (URI) Inner Space Center (ISC) and Graduate School of Oceanography (GSO), the film company David Clark, Inc., and several other collaborators, including six U.S. Universities that are classified as Minority Serving Institutions (MSIs).
+Northwest Passage Project is a collaborative effort between the University of Rhode Island (URI) Inner Space Center (ISC) and Graduate School of Oceanography (GSO), the film company David Clark, Inc., and several other collaborators, including five U.S. Universities that are classified as Minority Serving Institutions (MSIs).

 The educational components of the Northwest Passage Project will be led by the ISC.
 A cohort of 20 graduate and undergraduate students will sail on board for a 2.5 week journey.
 These participants will receive science content instruction as the ship is underway, engage in hands-on research projects, and contribute to the live broadcasts from the Arctic.